-This category is calculated similarly to the Scope 3.4 GHG emission.
+This category is calculated similarly to the Scope 3.4 green-house gases emission.
 A list of finished and semifinished products was provided by the supply chain management at PAYER and expanded by information about the mass, the terms of delivery to the customers and the distance covered.
-Multiplying the mass with the distance covered and a distance-, weight-based emission factor yields the contribution to the Scope 3 GHG emissions.
+Multiplying the mass with the distance covered and a distance-, weight-based emission factor yields the contribution to the Scope 3 greenhouse gases emissions.